NguyenHoangKaiser/movie-frontend/README.md

-# Getting Started with Create React App
+# This is the Frontend part of a 2-part movies-review project.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\

 ## Available Scripts

 In the project directory, you can run:

+### `npm run dev`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+You will need the movie-backend in my repositories tab to feed this app the API to get data.\
+You may also need your own MongoDB cluster use the backend.

 ### `npm start`